PaulBratslavsky/astro-actions-with-strapi-five/README.md

 Nice, we now have our local project running.

-You can navigate to your `frontend` folder and type `yarn dev` or `npm run dev` to start your project.
-Navigate to `http://localhost:4321` and you should see the following.
+To start your project, navigate to your `frontend` folder and type `yarn dev` or `npm run dev.` Navigate to `http://localhost:4321`, and you should see the following.

 ![002-astro-app.png](./images/002-astro-app.png)

-Now, that we have astro running, let's do one more thing before diving into our tutorial, and that is, install **Tailwind** support.
-With Astro it is easy.
+Now that Astro is running let's do one more thing before diving into our tutorial: install Tailwind support.
+With Astro, it is easy.

-You can find the details [here](https://docs.astro.build/en/guides/integrations-guide/tailwind) but we are going to just use this handy command:
+You can find the details [here](https://docs.astro.build/en/guides/integrations-guide/tailwind), but we are going to use this handy command:

 ```bash
   npx astro add tailwind
 ```

 This will handle all of the magic automatically.
-You will see the following, just follow the prompts.
+You will see the following; follow the prompts.

 ```bash
 ➜  frontend git:(main) ✗ npx astro add tailwind